 Although the Victorian period saw many romantic scenes painted from classical antiquity, Tadema was the first to try to paint reality based on the ruins, wall paintings and artefacts excavated in Pompeii ansd Herculanom.
 He also used objects from museums in Naples and later he also travelled to Egypt.
 He made accurate sketches and measurements and even owned copies of ancient Roman objects.
 One of teh croiics in his time remarked that he was sometimes more of an archaeologist and scientist than an artist.
 The fact that his works were regarded as the 'real antiquity' for a long period of time, show how detailed and cerdible his works where.
 That his Roman and Egyptian paintings were used almost a century later as an example for Hollywood films such as The Gladiator, The Ten Commandments, Exodus; Gods and Kings and Ben Hur.

 Alma Tadema out of fashion and into oblivion

 Although Tadema was very popular in the period between 1870 and 1910, at the end of the 19th century the classical, romantic and Victorian style became out of fashion due to movements such as Impressionism.
 In the period between 1915 and 1970 the works of Tadema were forgotten.
 The decorative frames of many of his etchings and some paintings in particular were reused.

 Painting Alma Tadema, 'In my Studio', with a beautiful frame, 1893

-For a large collection of original etchings and engravings, still in excellent condition have also a look at our website Gallerease.
+For a large collection of original and hand coloured engravings, please have also a look at our website Gallerease.